Sunday, April 24, 2016

 From darker skies, M33 is an entirely different story.
 Not only does a 10 – 12-inch easily pick out its loose spiral structure, several HII regions, most notably NGC 604, a huge analog of our own Orion Nebula, become visible.
 This is one time you might want to use a UHC filter on a galaxy.
 It will dim M33, but make its nebulae pop right out.
 Further enhancing the view (without the filter) are numerous dim stars sprinkled across the galaxy’s face.

 We’ll end on a high note.
 Gemini's M35 is one of my superstar open clusters.
-Not necessarily because it is the most beautiful of the Messier galactics—it’s very rich but a little large at 25.0’ across when compared to nearby M37.
-It’s that there’s a bonus object here, little NGC 2158, a much dimmer and more distant magnitude 12.2, 5.1’ group located less than half a degree from M35’s center.
-With a wide field, you get this tremendous sense of depth while viewing the two.
-A 10 – 12-inch is able to resolve many faint stars in NGC 2158 at higher power.
+Not necessarily because it is the most beautiful of the Messier galactic clusters—it’s very rich but a little large at 25.0’ across when compared to nearby M37.
+It’s that there’s a bonus object here, little NGC 2158, a much dimmer and more distant magnitude 12.2, 5.1’ group located less than half a degree southwest of M35’s center.
+With a wide field, you get a tremendous sense of depth when viewing the closer M35 and the more distant NGC 2158.
+A 10 – 12-inch is able to resolve many faint stars in 2158 at higher power.
 I could even see a few from Chaos Manor South with Old Betsy.

 Next time?
 Next time Messier wise will be in part the marvelous Auriga Trio, M36, M37, and M38.
 Before I do that, though, I am still planning on bringing you the latest installment in my (some would say scandalous) ongoing love affair with refracting telescopes.